 Numerous tools below were taught to me by my SHC (Spiritual Health Coach), Angela Dumas.

-Anxiety/panic (self-soothing) tools –
+Anxiety/panic tools for self-soothing –

 EFT (see Helpful Resources section).
 There is an EFT (Emotional Freedom Technique) App too.

 Visualize a very large scroll or white board and see your specific fear, thought, or just the name of the emotion your experiencing written on it.
 You can write it or just see it written.
 Say, “I’m more than that, I’m bigger than that!”, and watch it get erased because it is nothing.
 All it is, is a thought you are having which is causing an emotion which is making you feel bad.
 Emotion is nothing but an experience; it has no power other than what you give it by believing it is bigger and stronger than your mind.
 It is not.
-You have the power to choose, “will I just be a floor mat and let my emotion control me or will I use my mind tools to take control”
+You have the power to choose, “will I just be a floor mat and let my emotion control me or will I use my mind tools to take control”.

-Focus your attention on God or someone or something that you love dearly and connect with the feeling of love, talk yourself down.
-I’m more than this, God/angels/the universe is helping me right now, I only need to allow it.
+Focus your attention on God or someone or something that you love dearly and connect with the feeling of love while you talk yourself down.
+“I’m more than this, God/angels/the universe is helping me right now, I only need to allow it.”
 Connecting with love can shift any emotional state.

 Doing 10 big forced yawns in a row and breathe.

 This one is an exercise in acceptance.
 Can I say yes to my fear and approve of me anyway and give myself love because I’m the master of my being?
 Can I allow myself to feel fear and still love me?
 (You answer yourself).
 Another person can ask you these questions too.
 Can I just let myself be who I am right now, a person experiencing fear & still love me?
 Where am I feeling my fear in my body?
 What is it telling me?
 Once you identify it, surround it in a loving light, comfort it and tell it it’s okay to be with you now.
 “I let my fear be as it is and then it will just change, I accept me and my feelings.
 I deserve to be loved and accepted unconditionally, no matter what.
 I approve of all of me without trying to change.
 I’m allowed to feel my fear.
 Can I say yes to me & my fear & love myself anyway?”

 Look in the mirror for a few minutes daily and tell your self you love yourself with loving eyes.
 Keep going even when you are thinking, ‘yeah right!’.
 Just keep going and you will eventually experience a shift towards love.

 Boundary/Protection Tools –

-- Use the ‘Shields Up’ saying or make up your own to remind yourself to protect yourself (you can imagine a shield around you or yourself in a golden bubble of protection) while you are exposed to something that is stressing or triggering you.
+Use the ‘Shields Up’ saying or make up your own to remind yourself to protect yourself.
+You can imagine a shield around you or yourself in a golden bubble of protection while you are exposed to something that is stressing or triggering you.

 Empowerment Tools –

-- Find quotes that speak to you and repeat them often
+Find quotes that speak to you and repeat them often

 Grounding in the present moment tools –

-- Stomp your feet and remind yourself of your age, where you are, you’re an adult now and that you have the power to stay in the present moment
+Stomp your feet and remind yourself of your age, where you are, you’re an adult now and that you have the power to stay in the present moment

 Inner child & Integration tools –

-- Imagine your adult self carrying your younger self in a sling, sitting in your lap, or just sitting with them while they play or rest or cry, etc.
+Imagine your adult self carrying your younger self in a sling, sitting in your lap, or just sitting with them while they play or rest or cry, etc.

-- Be your inner child’s witness to their memories, emotions, or whatever they need to express as long as you stay safe
+Be your inner child’s witness to their memories, emotions, or whatever they need to express as long as you stay safe.

 Write your story!
 Do whatever you need, just get that rage / grief / shame / guilt / terror out.
-Empty your container.
-See what you gravitate to because that is your inner healer guiding you.
-Check in with yourself to determine if your gravitating to an old unhealthy way of coping or is it something that will be healing and supportive.
+Empty your container so you can make room for clarity and more positive experiences.
+See what you gravitate to that feels strengthening because that is your inner healer guiding you.
+Check in with yourself to determine if you’re gravitating to an old unhealthy way of coping or is it something that will be healing and supportive.

 Spiritually centering tools –

 Forming your own forgiveness practice.
 Every time a self defeating & judging thought comes up in your mind that you know weakens you, think, ‘I love and forgive myself for everything.
 All the things I judge as my fault or not my fault.
 I love and accept myself no matter what – no exceptions & no conditions.’
-Those victim and other negative thoughts are, on a very deep level, a call for love and support.
+Those victim based and other negative thoughts are, on a very deep level, a call for love and support.
 They come from a damaged part of yourself so the most effective response is to give yourself loving acceptance and support.